oceanusxiv/pathtracer-rs/README.md

 * <kbd>&#x2191;</kbd>/<kbd>&#x2193;</kbd>: Increases or decreases sample increment
 * <kbd>CTRL</kbd>+<kbd>H</kbd>: Toggles displaying of mesh
 * <kbd>CTRL</kbd>+<kbd>G</kbd>: Toggles displaying of wireframe outline

+## Headless Mode

+If the `--headless` flag is set, no preview window will be created.
+Rendering will proceed and the image will be saved at the `--output` directory with name `render.png` automatically.

 ## Future Work
 * Subsurface Scattering